bmcgough/laundrynotify/README.md

 ## Procedure

 Wire up the sensors.
 They will want three pins - 3V, GND, OUTPUT.
-On my board I am using pin D4 and the GND/3V pins next to it for one sensor, and D2 along with the other two GND/3V pins on the same side of the board for the second sensor.
-I have simple header cables going between the devices.
+On my board I am using pins D1 and D2 as labeled on the board, which are GPIO 4 and 5 for some reason.
+I have simple breadboard jumper wires going between the devices.

 The esp8266 is put into a magnetic cup and stuck to one side the washer.
 The sensors are stuck to the washer and dryer with 3M Command strips.